Love Bolognese: A Delicious Journey Through History and Recipe

 Freshly grated Parmigiano-Reggiano, for serving (optional)

 Bring a large pot of salted water to a boil.
 Cook the pasta according to package instructions.
-Before straining, ladle out 1 cup of the pasta water into a bowl or measuring cup and set aside.
-Drain the pasta, then add to the sauce.
-Toss with tongs, adding the reserved pasta water little by little if the pasta seems dry.
+Before draining, ladle out 1 cup of the pasta water into a bowl or measuring cup and set aside.
+Drain the pasta, then add it to the sauce.
+Toss with tongs, adding the reserved pasta water gradually if the pasta seems dry.
 Taste and adjust seasoning with salt and pepper if necessary.
-Divide the pasta into serving bowls and sprinkle with fresh herbs, if using.
-Pass the grated Parmigiano Reggiano at the table.